JanDornbusch/ClojureWebTutorial/tutorial5/Readme.md

 ```

 ### save-new-message
-At this function we will remove the debug println and replace it by
+At this function we will remove the debug println we just let there last tutorial and replace it by this line:
 ```clojure
 (db/save-entry! guest_name message)
 ```